-I am an experienced transgender awareness trainer, specialising in higher education institutions and non-profit organisations.
+I am an experienced transgender awareness trainer, specialising in public sector, higher education and non-profit organisations.
 Since 2015, I have delivered training nationally across the public sector.
-I draw on my expertise in trans policy guidance and UK equality law, as well as presenting on trans issues at national higher education conferences.
-I draw on my own experiences as a library assistant in academic libraries, as a postgraduate teaching assistant, as a charity coordinator, as a student, and as a trans person.
+I draw on my expertise in trans policy guidance and UK equality law, as well as on own experiences as a library assistant in academic libraries, as a postgraduate teaching assistant, as a charity coordinator, as a student, and as a trans person.

 My training offers attendees the chance to: